Use Reports to measure the performance of your sponsored posts.

 The top of your Dashboard shows your campaign-level stats: the number of accounts included in this campaign, the number of publications, and the total number of followers reached by these profiles.
 In addition, you’ll see the number of interactions (likes, comments, etc.) achieved by this campaign and the engagement rate (the number of interactions divided by the number of followers x 100).

 Note that some fields in this report are blank.
-This is because this is private data that can only be gathered by Influencity Tracking or Manual Analysis.
-Compare these 2 to see which is right for you here.
+This is because this is private data that can only be gathered by Manual Analysis.
+Learn more about this here.

 Scroll down to see the network-level data, that is, a breakdown showing the percentage of interactions that can be attributed to each social network.